Matistjati/subtask_inclusion_checker/README.md

 python3 check_subtask_inclusion.py <directory>
 ```

-Which will then run the tool on every problem package in `<directory\`.
+Which will then run the tool on every problem package in `<directory>`.
 If you're planning on using this, I would strongly recommend you to use an alias.
 If you want to export the results, you can use the command-line option `target-markdown` for output that is optimized for Markdown instead of a console.

-If you don't want to worry about running manually, you can also install it to run automatically every time you commit to your problem repository.
+If you don't want to worry about remembering to run it manually, you can also install it to run automatically every time you commit to your problem repository.
 To do this, simply create the file `.github/workflows/ci.yaml`, and copy the contents of `ci.yaml` into it.
 It will then trigger on every push.
+With minimal changes, you could make it such that you receive an email every time someone makes a push with missing subtask inclusions.

-I also make a big assumption on correctness: no group includes testcases from a group that comes later in Kattis' lexicographic order.
+I also make a big assumption for correctness: no group includes testcases from a group that comes later in Kattis' lexicographic order.
-Note that this assumption does not lose expressivity in general, since if you ever have a cycle of the subset relation, then all groups in the
+Note that this assumption does not lose expressivity in general, since if you ever have a cycle of the subset relation,
-cycle are exactly the same and could be merged into a single group.
+then all groups in the cycle are the same and could be merged into a single group.

 ## Disclaimers (PLEASE READ!)
 First, note that if you run this as part of CI, the script can easily consume lots of compute time (on the order of minutes).